 Although it might seem like a good idea to slowly ease your way into a keto diet, it isn’t always so.

 To get into ketosis, you need to severely restrict the amount of carbs that you are consuming to 20-25 grams of net carbs per day.

 If you’re staying at an amount that is higher than that, it might take you much longer to get into ketosis, and you might be constantly switching between your previous metabolic state and ketosis.
 Your carb cravings will linger on for a longer period of time.

 Instead, we suggest diving into keto head on and without fear!
-Yes, go cold turkey!
+Yes, go cold turkey and avoid all of the sugary foods all at once!
 The first couple of days might be a bit unpleasant, but that phase will soon be over and you’ll feel much better once you become fat-adapted.

-This will greatly help you control your hunger for carbs while it might be tough to deal with it in the first 3-4 days, it will greatly subside after that.
+This will greatly help you control your hunger for carbs.
+Although it might be tough to deal with it in the first three to four days, it will greatly subside after that.

 #2.
 If Necessary, Eat Until Full in The First Couple of Days, Without Restricting Calories Too Much

-You still want to keep an eye on your macros (by planning in advance and tracking what you’re eating), and especially on carbs, but if you struggle with hunger, use fat as a lever to help you stick to your diet.
+You still want to keep an eye on your macros (by planning in advance and tracking what you’re eating), and pay special attention to the carbs you’re eating.
+If you struggle with hunger, use fat as a lever to help you stick to your diet.

-If your goal is fat loss, in a week or two you should limit calories because they do count, even on a keto diet.
+If your goal is fat loss, you should limit calories because they do count, even on a keto diet.
 That being said, most people experience decreased hunger with keto, so you might not even want to eat that much.